cyberdelahoz95/angular-basics/README.md

 @Input is the way Angular makes data flows from parents components to its children components.
 @Output is the way Angular makes data flows from children components to their parents.
 Also Output fires events from the childre components that can be handle by the parent

+COMPONENT Lifecycle
+constructor
+ngOnChange
+ngOnInit it is executed just once, when the component is rendered, here we can add rest api calls ngOnCheck ngOnDestroy, it cna be used to kill listeners